change-hi/change-hi.github.io/morea/morea/experience-morea-ice-breaker.md

 # 1. Ice Breaker: Fantasy Data Science Project

-Break into groups of 3-4.
+Break up into small groups.
 Try to be in a group with people you haven't met before.

 Task: